ajoherron/giss_storm_tracks/README.md

 * <p>pip install -U matplotlib==3.2<p> - this is necessary to import 'dedent' from matplotlib which was tossed in later versions

 Then you have to run the following (make sure to cd into your tracker folder):

+You may run the following commands manually or better, automatically with "compile.sh"
 Load the GCC module
 * module load comp/gcc/13.1.0